lucasrelic99/point-cloud-preprocessing/index.md

 The next step is to mesh the point cloud with our first algorithm, the ball pivoting algorithm (BPA).
 This method works by dropping imaginary spheres of varying radii into the point cloud.
 When a sphere touches 3 points, the algorithm connects them into a mesh face.
 The ball then rolls around the first face and creates new faces until eventually falling through the mesh.
 This is provided by Open3D.

 This step reconstructs the planes within the point cloud very well, clearly extracting the walls, tables, and floor visible from the original point cloud.
-With correct parameter tuning, only the room geometry will remain in the mesh while the human figure is lost, as well as some partially captured objects that are not fully present in the original cloud.
+With correct parameter tuning, shown in the middle below, only the room geometry will remain in the mesh while the human figure is lost, as well as some partially captured objects that are not fully present in the original cloud.
 However, since the BPA only considers existing points while reconstructing surfaces, the large gaps present in the point cloud remain in the output mesh.

 ![BPA Meshes](imgs/bpa-comparison.png)
 _Left: BPA mesh with sphere radii too small_